wanghehv1996/newton/docs/quickstart.rst

 USD Rendering
 -------------

-Instead of rendering in real-time, you can also render the simulation as a time-sampled USD stage to be visualized in Omniverse.
+Instead of rendering in real-time, you can also render the simulation as a time-sampled USD stage to be visualized in Omniverse or UsdView.

 .. code-block:: python